The information on this page is about the 2026 Medicare Prescription Payment Plan. Explore 2025 Medicare Prescription Payment Plan instead.

 - You won’t pay any cost-sharing amount at the pharmacy.

-- You’ll receive a monthly bill from HealthPartners.
+- You’ll receive a monthly bill.

 - The amount you owe each month will be capped, meaning you won’t pay more than a certain amount each month.